 With Member Business Lending addressed as part of H.R.
 688, the Credit Union Small Business Jobs Creation Act, and supplemental capital addressed in H.R.
 719, the Capital Access for Small Businesses and Jobs Act, H.R.
-2572, the Regulatory Relief for Credit Unions Act of 2013, becomes the third major credit union specific proposal from NAFCU’s five-point plan for credit union regulatory relief to be offered in the House this Congress.
+2572, the Regulatory Relief for Credit Unions Act of 2013, becomes the third major credit union specific proposal from NAFCU's five-point plan for credit union regulatory relief to be offered in the House this Congress.

 Please be assured that NAFCU will continue to push for commonsense regulatory reform on Capitol Hill with an emphasis on the five areas outlined in our plan below.